qcsong/MetaInd/README.md

 ## Objective ##

-The current R packages provides meta-analytic results using Hunter and Schmidt method (Schmidt & Hunter, 2014).
-Effect sizes are corrected for each individual effect size.
+The current R package provides meta-analytic estimates using Hunter and Schmidt (2014) method with independent correction for each individual effect size.
 Users can specify meta-analytic corrections for
 1. Reliability of independent variable <br />
 2. Reliability of dependent variable <br />
 3. Direct and indirect range restriction (Hunter, Schmidty, & Le, 2006) <br />